Cleaning Guides

 Keep on reading!

-In this article, we will explain the whats, wheres, whys, and whens of how to clean polyester upholstery.
+In this article, we will explain the whats, wheres, whys, and whens of how to clean a polyester couch.

 What is polyester?

-Generally polyester is a fabric made from strong, synthetic fibres.
-It’s durable and sturdy, which makes it a preferred furniture material option by many.
-The sun doesn’t affect it as much as it does natural materials and it has a longer lifespan.
+Generally, polyester is a fabric made from strong, synthetic fibres.
+It’s durable and sturdy, which makes it a preferred furniture material option for many.
+The sun doesn’t affect it as much as it does natural materials, and it has a longer lifespan.

 What about polyester interior